Boosting key skills for early childhood educators

 We first worked with the Early Learning Centre at Doveton College to create Making Moments Matter and help the Centre take a consistent approach to important everyday interactions with children and families.
-Doveton is located in one of Melbourne’s most disadvantaged areas and takes an innovative, ‘whole-of-life’ approach to boost opportunities for its students, focusing on early intervention and family support.
+Doveton works with a number of families who are experiencing disadvantages, and takes an innovative, ‘whole-of-life’ approach to boost opportunities for its students, focusing on early intervention and family support.

 With Doveton, we co-designed the approach to implementing Making Moments Matter, and the training and coaching activities were drawn from the particular challenges of the Doveton environment and community.
 We also designed a model that Doveton could take forward independently after building the in-house skills required.
 The focus here was enhancing relationships, promoting learning and giving guidance on children’s behaviour.

 We then partnered with Goodstart to adapt Making Moments Matter and trial it in four of their centres in Victoria.
 We did four key things.
 Firstly, we became familiar with the Goodstart context and environment.
 Then, we gained an understanding its existing approach to improving practice.
 Next, we consulted on how best to engage educators at the centres.
 And finally, we delivered individual and group coaching to 64 educators.
 As we took a co-design approach, staff were closely involved in developing the training materials and facilitating training sessions.
 The focus here was helping staff to promote children’s social-emotional and physical wellbeing, thinking skills and language and communication.

 Feedback from educators at Doveton College was positive.
 They said the training had improved their relationship with the children and they noticed an improvement in behaviour.

 At Goodstart, the feedback was similarly positive.
 National Manager of Professional Practice Greg Antcliff says the organisation is leveraging Making Moments Matter to reconfigure the way it is working to better support its early learning centres.